thomas-bouvier/dotfiles/README.md

 Bugs:

 - (localsend) LocalSend can't receive files when dns0 is enabled.
-- (coprin/dolphin) Some UI elements (especially in Dolphin) are not displayed in french.
 - (librewolf) `privacy.resistFingerprinting = true` prevents media upload and Leboncoin login from working.

 These would be nice to have.